alegrigoriev/svn2git/README.md

 - tells the program to add a tagline to each commit message, depending on `<tagline type>`.
 At this time, the only `<tagline type>` supported is `revision-id`, which tells the program to add `SVN-revision: <rev>` taglines with SVN revision number to each commit.
 By default, the commit messages are undecorated.
-Note that if the original commit message was empty, the `SVN-revision` tagline will always be added in its place.

 XML configuration file{#xml-config-file}
 ======================